aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Sets the type of compression to apply only when saving pages to the [TiffCompression](../../com.aspose.cells/tiffcompression).
-Tiff format.
+Sets the type of compression to apply only when saving pages to the `Tiff` format.
+See [TiffCompression](../../com.aspose.cells/tiffcompression).
 Has effect only when saving to TIFF.
 The default value is Lzw.

 **Parameters:**
 | Parameter | Type | Description |